bcgov/platform-developer-docs/src/docs/automation-and-resiliency/argo-cd-usage.md

 Click "Add webhook"

 After saving the webhook, a repo action of the type that you specified should trigger a call to Argo CD's webhook API, causing your apps to refresh.

+## Nonprod access
+A second ArgoCD project is created for non-prod access.
+It is configured with access to the dev, test, and tools namespaces, but not prod.

+If you have users that should have access to ArgoCD, but that should not be able to deploy to your prod environment, add them to the `nonprod` list in the GitOpsTeam's `projectMembers` section.
+If you would like them to be able to view the prod ArgoCD apps, then also add them to the `readers` list under `projectMembers`.

+'maintainers' and 'readers' will be able to see apps in both the default and nonprod projects.

+Note that although the nonprod project has permission to deploy to the `tools` namespace, it cannot overwrite a GitOpsTeam or GitOpsAlliance resource there.

 ## Related pages